 Here are some manufacturers that make PVC-free rain gear for children:

 - iPlay: rain coats, rain pants, and rubber rain boots

-- Western Chief: rain coats, and rubber rain boots (I sometimes see good deals on Western Chief rain coat/ rain boot combos at Costco)
+- Western Chief: some rain coats and rubber rain boots (check the product page and label) - I sometimes see good deals on Western Chief rain coat/ rain boot combos at Costco

 - Stonz: rubber rain boots and nylon infant booties

 Avoiding PVCPVC can be difficult to avoid because it's is one of the most widely used plastics and it turns up everywhere.
 The good news is that more and more alternatives to vinyl products are becoming available.
 Check out these other posts that describe and review PVC-free:

 - changing pads